StackStorm/st2docs/docs/source/authentication.rst

 Running the Service
 -------------------
-The all-in-one installer sets up st2auth to run as a service.
+The installer sets up st2auth to run as a service.
 The service is setup to run under nginx with uwsgi.
 Alternate configuration with gunicorn or apache is also possible using wsgi.py under st2auth but we leave as an exercise for the reader.